0xRum/SCSS_Resume/README.md

 # Portfolio Website

 A modern, responsive portfolio website built with HTML5, SCSS, and TypeScript.
-This project showcases professional experience, skills, and projects in an engaging and accessible way.

 ## Features

 - Responsive design that works on all devices